syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 **Customizing** **the** **HTML** **to** **Word** **conversion**

-You can customize the HTML to Word conversion with the below options:
+You can customize the HTML to Word conversion with the following options:

 * Validate the HTML string against XHTML 1.0 Strict and Transitional schemas
 * Insert the HTML string at the specified position of the document body contents
 * Append HTML string to the specified paragraph

-The following Code snippet shows how to customize the HTML to Word conversion.
+The following Code example shows how to customize the HTML to Word conversion.

 {% highlight c# %}
 [C#]

-//Load the template document
+//Loads the template document

 WordDocument document = new WordDocument("Template.docx");